Frequently Asked Questions#

 # noqa, may be moved by Black.
 See below for more details.

-Quite stable.
+Stable.
 Black aims to enforce one style and one style only, with some room for pragmatism.
-However, Black is still in beta so style changes are both planned and still proposed on the issue tracker.
 See The Black Code Style for more details.

 Starting in 2022, the formatting output will be stable for the releases made in the same